hurshik7/practice/README.md

 ## General Info
 This is my personal study repository.
 I mainly push coding practice and LeetCode solving.
-"One commit per a day" is my new motto.
+Aim to "One commit per a day."

 ## Technologies
 Technologies used for this project: